 Other aspects that are important to take into consideration when choosing a clinic is a clinics' location (how long it takes to travel there), and the contact with and perception of the staff.
 The personal treatment by the staff at the different clinics is evaluated in this yearly report under "Patient satisfaction".

-IVF with the patient's own gametes
+IVF with the patient's own gametes (autologous)

-A summary of the treatments started in 2018
+A summary of the treatments started in 2019

 Table 1 Number of treatments, pregnancies, birth rates per treatment type.
-The patient's own gametes (PGD not included).
+Autologous IVF/ICSI (PGD not included).